grant/go-diagram/README.md

 # go-diagram

-A UML diagram editor for Golang projects
+A UML diagram editor for Golang projects.

+> **Maintainence warning**: This project is not maintained as this was a college project.
+Pull requests are accepted though.

 ## Links
 [Project Proposal (includes response to feedback, reference, and design document)](https://docs.google.com/document/d/1exvOxiBwERKd5P1nZ7hjmhkGchoAhr0tZK_f_3EVy2M/edit)